WietseWind/rippled-ws-client/README.md

 - `rippled-ws-client` will auto-reconnect.
 But: **not only when the WebSocket disconnects**!
 The client will send `ping` requests to the rippled-server every few seconds.
 If the client (four times in a row) doesn't receive a response, the WebSocket will disconnect.
 Either the client or the server is offline.
 - `rippled-ws-client` will _always_ subscribe on _ledger_-events.
 This way the `getState()` method can always tell you the most recent ledger.
 - `rippled-ws-client` will emit events.
+- If you want to **test the reconnecting and health checking** (e.g.: connected but no response from the rippled server = auto-reconnect) you can use **[this gist](https://gist.github.com/WietseWind/1016710c39ff512c645bf9affc512abe)** to setup a rippled websocket proxy.
+You can start / quit / silence any time by restarting the script 🍻 (_The script is configured to stop passing messages from rippled to the client 20 seconds after connecting_).

 ### Use **rippled-ws-client** in nodejs